nischayv/github-api-user/README.md

 # github-api-user
-:milky_way: A simple wrapper for Github API
+A simple wrapper for Github API